Gourock: Ashton

 The promenade at Ashton forms part of the Inverclyde Coastal Path.

 McInroy's Point

-McInroy's Point is a small peninsula in the west of the town.
-In the early 1970s, a pier was constructed here to form the departure point for Western Ferries services to Hunters Quay, near Dunoon on the Cowal peninsula.
+McInroy's Point is a small peninsula to the west of the town.
+Around 1973, a pier was constructed here to form the departure point for Western Ferries.
+The port has since been expanded and now incorporates two floating ramps.
+The port is a terminus for the service to Hunters Quay, near Dunoon on the Cowal peninsula, on the western shore of the upper Firth of Clyde.

 Midton

 The area was the home of the Drumshantie Rifle Range in the late 19th century.
 It was developed in the mid-20th century as a series of prefabs (pre-fabricated houses) which were built on part of the "Tower Hill" as a temporary response to the post-war housing shortage.

 Trumpethill

 Trumpethill is a residential area situated between Midton and Levan and lies to the north of Gourock Golf Club, which stretches all the way behind to the back of Levan.